dart-lang/site-www/src/codelabs/async-await/index.md

 #### 1. Success

-If the asynchronous operations succeed, the future completes and returns a result of type T. For example,
-`Future<String>` is the type signature for a future that produces a string result.
+If the asynchronous operations succeed, the future completes with a result of type T. For example, `Future<String>` is the type signature for a future that produces a string result.
 If a future produces a result that isn't a usable value, then the future's type is `Future<void>`.

 In the following example `getUserOrder` returns a future that completes by printing to the console.

-## Example
+### Example - introducing futures

 [//]: https://gist.github.com/57e6085344cbd1719ed42b32f8ad1bce
 <iframe